Refugees & Migrants

 Bishop-in-Charge of the Convocation (Paris, France)

-COA President, Member of Church of the Ascension (Munich, Germany)
+COA President, Member of Christ the King (Frankfurt, Germany)

 Giulia Bonoldi